transcodeninja/livepeer-exporter/README.md

 The `orch_tickets_exporter` fetches and exposes winning ticket transaction information from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
 These metrics provide insights into the orchestrator's winning tickets.
 They include:

+**Gauge metrics:**

+- `livepeer_orch_day_fees`: This metric represents the ETH fees won by the orchestrator in the last 24 hours.
+- `livepeer_orch_week_fees`: This metric represents the ETH fees won by the orchestrator in the last 7 days.
+- `livepeer_orch_thirty_day_fees`: This metric represents the ETH fees won by the orchestrator in the last 30 days.
+- `livepeer_orch_ninety_day_fees`: This metric represents the ETH fees won by the orchestrator in the last 90 days.
+- `livepeer_orch_year_fees`: This metric represents the ETH fees won by the orchestrator in the last 365 days.
+- `livepeer_orch_total_fees`: This metric represents the total ETH fees won by the orchestrator.
+- `livepeer_orch_tickets_day_gas_cost`: This metric represents the gas cost of the winning ticket transactions in the last 24 hours.
+- `livepeer_orch_tickets_week_gas_cost`: This metric represents the gas cost of the winning ticket transactions in the last 7 days.
+- `livepeer_orch_tickets_thirty_day_gas_cost`: This metric represents the gas cost of the winning ticket transactions in the last 30 days.
+- `livepeer_orch_tickets_ninety_day_gas_cost`: This metric represents the gas cost of the winning ticket transactions in the last 90 days.
+- `livepeer_orch_tickets_year_gas_cost`: This metric represents the gas cost of the winning ticket transactions in the last 365 days.
+- `livepeer_orch_tickets_total_gas_cost`: This metric represents the total gas cost of the winning ticket transactions.

 **GaugeVec metrics:**

 - `livepeer_orch_winning_ticket_amount`: This metric represents the ETH fees won by each winning orchestrator ticket.
 It includes the `id` label representing the transaction hash of each ticket.